-Interviewee: Okay. in the context of Lesotho as a country we are having a challenge of limited resources. this high performance program is working for us, but it's also limited because it's taking limited number of elite athletes whereas when it was broader, it would help us to broaden our base of elite athletes. making example of cycling, Tumelo is the only, athlete who is benefiting from this program and if we had more than three or more than four, athletes, it's much bigger.
+Interviewee: Okay. in the context of Lesotho as a country we are having a challenge of limited resources. this high performance program is working for us, but it's also limited because it's taking limited number of elite athletes whereas when it was broader, it would help us to broaden our base of elite athletes. making example of cycling, Tumelo is the only, athlete who is benefiting from this program and if we had more than three or more than four, athletes who are benefiting from this program, it would say that the broader base of our athletes, it's much bigger.
 We are not only having confidence that Tumelo will work for the country, but we'll be talking about more than five athletes who will be raising our flag our country's flag, national, international competition.